On dropping the first Sobol' point: Digital nets and scrambling

 The right panel of Figure~\ref{fig:notnet} shows a nested uniform scramble of the points in the left panel.
 The problematic point $\bsu_1$ becomes a uniformly distributed point in the square, and is no longer on the boundary.
 If we replace it by $\bsu_{17}$ then just as in the unscrambled case, there is an empty $1/4\times 1/4$ elementary interval, and another one with two points.

 There is a disadvantage to $\hat\mu_{\bsx,2}$ compared to $\hat\mu_{\bsx,1}$ when the latter attains a root mean squared error $O(n^{-3/2+\epsilon})$, for then

 The term $(f(\bsx_{n+1})- f(\bsx_{1}))/n = O(1/n)$ will ordinarily decay more slowly than $|\hat\mu_{\bsx,1}-\mu|$.
 Then skipping the first point will actually make the rate of convergence worse.
 A similar problem happens if one simply ignores $\bsx_1$ and averages the $n-1$ points $f(\bsx_2)$ through $f(\bsx_n)$.
-A related problem is that when equally weighted integration rules have errors $O(n^{-r})$ for $r>1$, that can only realistically take place at geometrically separated values of $n$.
+A related issue is that when equally weighted integration rules have errors $O(n^{-r})$ for $r>1$, this rate can only realistically take place at geometrically separated values of $n$.
 See~\cite{sobo:1993:b,quadconstraint}.
+The higher order digital nets of \cite{dick:2008} attain $o(1/n)$ errors under suitable regularity conditions and their randomizations in \cite{dick:2011} attain RMSEs of $o(1/n)$.
+The argument against skipping the first point also apply to these methods.